eljojo/faircamp-fork/manual/reference/01 Artists (artist.eno).md

 provide a url, either as a simple value or as an `url` attribute.
 Optionally you can also supply a `label` which is what is visibly displayed instead of the `url`, when given.

+Additionally, you can configure [rel="me"](https://microformats.org/wiki/rel-me) linking, by supplying the attribute `verification = rel-me`.
+This allows you to verify the artist/yourself as the author/owner when you place a link to the artist page from (e.g.) a fediverse profile.
+With `verification = rel-me-hidden` you can have the link be included on your faircamp site without it showing up on the page, thus serving only for verification purposes.

 ## <a name="m3u"></a> `m3u`